El-ham/AirBInformed-Project/README.md

 # AirBInformed-Project
 An app which accurately predicts Airbnb rental prices.
-The data that I have worked on is form Insideairbnb website.
+The data that I have worked on is from Insideairbnb website.
 I chose Seattle for which we have 16213 houses and 364 features.
 These features can be divided into 3 groups.
 First, the features related to the house itself, for example number of bathrooms and its amenities.
 Second, the features related to its location, like its neighborhood and zip code.
 Third, the features related to the host like where the location of the host is or how responsive s/he is.
 After cleaning and preparing the dataset, I separated 25% of the data for testing.
 I used three regression models in parallel using grid search and 5-fold cross validation on the remaining 75%.
 Finally, stacking has been performed to combine the predictions obtain by the models.